lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 this may be easy and feasible for MBL, it may not be practical to consider annotating the MSL or other third party libraries as we have no direct control over that library and any custom annotations would have to be re-applied with future MSL versions.
-Because of this, it may be better, to the extent possible, to not rely upon custom vendor-specific annotations where possible.
+Because of this, to the extent possible, it may be better to not rely upon custom vendor-specific annotations where possible.

 Proposed Workflow, Process, and Toolchain